Priyanka Chopra: Streaming projects (2020–present)

-In 2020, Chopra Jonas signed a multimillion-dollar first-look TV deal with Amazon Prime Video to back content by first time BIPOC and female filmmakers.
+In 2020, Chopra Jonas signed a two-year multimillion-dollar first-look TV deal with Amazon Prime Video to back content by first time BIPOC and female filmmakers.
 Her release that year was Netflix's children superhero film We Can Be Heroes directed by Robert Rodriguez.
 She starred as Ms. Granada, the director of a superhero organisation called Heroics.
-The feature received generally positive reviews; Richard Roeper from the Chicago Sun-Times praised the actress for "livening up the proceedings" as the strait-laced Ms. Granada, and Ian Freer of the Empire magazine felt that she did the "kids' film acting to the hilt".
+The feature received generally positive reviews; Richard Roeper from the Chicago Sun-Times praised the actress for "livening up the proceedings" as the strait-laced Ms. Granada, and Ian Freer of Empire felt that she did the "kids' film acting to the hilt".
 Her first film of 2021 was Ramin Bahrani's The White Tiger, an adaptation of Aravind Adiga's satirical novel of the same name.
-She starred alongside Adarsh Gourav and Rajkummar Rao, and also executive produced this Netflix production.
+She starred alongside Adarsh Gourav and Rajkummar Rao as Pinky Shah, the latter's character's wife, and also executive produced this Netflix production.
 Critical reviews towards the film and her performance were positive.
+Variety described her role as a "feminist who [cannot] fathom how mired in the dark ages [her husband's family] can be".
 Writing for The Times, film critic Kevin Maher deemed Chopra's performance "impressive" and The Hollywood Reporters David Rooney commended her for bringing "emotional depth" to her role.
 The film received a Best Adapted Screenplay nomination at the 93rd Academy Awards.
-Later that year, Chopra had a supporting role in the science fiction film The Matrix Resurrections.
+Later that year, Chopra appeared in the stand-up comedy special Jonas Brothers Family Roast on Netflix.
+Her final film release of 2021 was the science fiction film The Matrix Resurrections, the fourth installment in The Matrix film series, appearing in a supporting role alongside Keanu Reeves, Carrie-Anne Moss, Yahya Abdul-Mateen II, Jessica Henwick, and Jonathan Groff.
+She played a grown-up version of Sati, an exile program that was introduced in the previous film.
+Resurrections received mixed reviews and underperformed at the box office, grossing US$160 million against a US$190 million budget.
+NDTV's Saibal Chatterjee wrote that Chopra's role "makes an impact despite its limited length".